b1lodHand/absent-dialogues/DOCUMENTATION.md

-# absent-dialogues
+# Documentation of absent-dialogues

-## Documentation
+## Welcome

 Welcome to the documentation.
 Here I will teach you how to use the tool in a basic way.
 The code itself is also documented with the *summery* feature of C#.
 So, you can find some advanced information on using the **internal code** of the tool.
+Now, let's start.

+## Nodes

 ### Root Node
 ![Imgur Image](https://imgur.com/FwGmUyj.png)